AuroraMaster/react-native-ohos-library/en/react-native-marquee.md

 This project is based on [react-native-marquee@0.5.0](https://github.com/kyo504/react-native-marquee/tree/v0.5.0)。

-This third-party library has been migrated to Gitee and is now available for direct download from npm, the new package name is: `@react-native-ohos/react-native-marquee`, The version correspondence details are as follows:
+This third-party library has been migrated to Gitcode and is now available for direct download from npm, the new package name is: `@react-native-ohos/react-native-marquee`, The version correspondence details are as follows:

 | Version                   | Package Name                                      | Repository         | Release                    |
 | ------------------------- | ------------------------------------------------- | ------------------ | -------------------------- |